Slide Show

 Slide Show 1

 This prototype shows what appears to be an insect themed game.
 The player would have most likely used the touch tablet to draw a line to shoot flies or moths as they flew around the screen.
 There is a score counter, timer, and lives counter displayed at the top of the screen.
+This concept is very similar to the gameplay from the Touch Pad Game prototype.

 Slide Show 2